-The hard waxes and klisters can be applied according to the Toko snow temperature/type chart (use a snow thermometer).
+The hard waxes and klisters can be applied according to the temperature/condition recommendations.
 This is straightforward business.
-Kick wax should be applied in layers.
+A base wax should be corked or ironed in before applying the wax of the day.
+The kick wax of the day should be applied in layers.
 This makes the wax more durable as well as allowing the waxer to keep the finish smooth.
-In abrasive conditions, a base wax should be corked or ironed in.
 Generally the first layers should cover the entire kick zone.
 The last few layers should be concentrated more in the middle (shorter).